It is not happiness that makes us grateful. It is gratefulness that makes us happy. Brother David Stiendl-Rast

 Elie Wiesel was a Jewish author, concentration camp survivor, and Nobel Peace Prize winner.
 In his acceptance speech he said;

 No one is as capable of gratitude as one who has emerged from the kingdom of night.
 We know that every moment is a moment of grace, every hour an offering; not to share them would mean to betray them.
 Our lives no longer belong to us alone; they belong to all those who need us desperately.

 Ingratitude, however, arises from a lack of vision–an inability to see life as a pure gift.
 When in this mental state, I spend my time wanting what others have, wishing I was somewhere else, with someone else, doing something else.
 In any given moment I can become the victim of the delusion that if something would change, I would be happy and content.

 Gratitude from Love

 Gratitude, like all virtue, both originates and flows from love–a love born of trusting and relying on a God who actively cares for me.
 The heart of gratitude lies not in things received, but in an awareness of that one relationship that will never fail.

 As Brennan Manning wrote, “The dominant characteristic of an authentic spiritual life is the gratitude that flows from trust.”

 The Gratitude List

-A friend of mine once said that when he is discontented, it is usually around one of two things—people or money.
+A friend of mine once said that when he is discontented, it is usually around one of two things—people or possessions.
 He is either unhappy with someone in his life, or he is wishing for more material things.

 When it comes to people, I find it hard to be irritated or annoyed if I am aware of their value as a human.
 Even those ‘challenging’ folks are in my life to teach me something about myself–so with that view I can be grateful for them as well.